-Do not think that just because you are going to have to tell your attorney something unpleasant about you or your family that you should not.
-I can tell you that because I have been representing clients in CPS for many years it is unlikely that there is anything that you have done or allowed to have occurred that I have not seen before.
+Do not think that just because you will have to tell your attorney something unpleasant about you or your family that you should not.
+I can tell you that because I have been representing clients in CPS for many years, it is unlikely that there is anything that you have done or allowed to have occurred that I have not seen before.

 It is likely that the more honest you and the quicker you can get your child back home.
 Not talking to your attorney about the problems that led to CPS involvement in your case will only prolong your case and increase the possibility that your child will not be returning home at all.